 The brewery launched its first beer in February 1989.
 St-Ambroise Pale Ale was an immediate success.
 Its distinctive hoppy-ness and clear reddish hue set it apart and gained it an instant following.
 Shortly after, McAuslan Brewing became the first micro-brewery to offer its product in bottles.

 Since that time, McAuslan Brewing has steadily expanded both its brewing capacity and its place in the market.
-In the ten years since launching St-Ambroise, the brewery has introduced four new beers: St-Ambroise Oatmeal Stout in December of 1991; the Griffon brands, Griffon Extra Pale Ale and Griffon Brown Ale in April of 92; and Frontenac – first test-marketed in the Quebec-City area in November 1995 and then launched province-wide in April 1996.
+The brewery has introduced four beers: St-Ambroise Oatmeal Stout in December of 1991; the Griffon brands, Griffon Extra Pale Ale and Griffon Brown Ale in April of 92; and Frontenac – first test-marketed in the Quebec-City area in November 1995 and then launched province-wide in April 1996.